auv-iitb/v_odometry/README.md

 7) vid_odometry.cpp - monocular visual odometry from live video capture

-8) visual_odometry_method.txt - method used for odometry is explained
+8) visual_odometry_method.txt - method used for odometry is explained (not complete)

 9) MonoVisualOdometry - Monocular Vision Odometry class.
 Calculates the net pose at any instant.